What to Wear to Work for a Real Estate Job

 For example, in a highly visible position in a larger city, you’ll need to dress the part even if you have a light schedule.
 Although you may not be meeting with any clients on a particular day, your colleagues may be, and it's important for the entire staff to project a competent but conservative image.

-For realtors in smaller towns and in locations that are vacation destinations, more casual attire is definitely appropriate.
-In fact, dressing too “professionally” may be off-putting in some areas – you may not want to show farmland while dressed in professional attire.
+For realtors in smaller towns and in locations that are vacation destinations, more casual attire is appropriate.
+Dressing too “professionally” may be off-putting in some areas – you may not want to show farmland while dressed in professional attire.
 If you’re not sure how much to dress up, you can ask your new boss or check around with other people who work in the same area.

 If you're in a vacation resort area more casual attire is the norm.
 For example, if you're showing condos in a ski or beach town, business casual or even casual attire is more typical.